yaal-coop/canaille/CONTRIBUTING.rst

 With the memory backend, all data is lost when Canaille stops.

 .. code-block:: console
-    :caption: Run the demo instance with the memory backend
+    :caption: Run the development server with the memory backend

     uv run devserver --backend memory